 Self-winding models must be worn during the day in order to charge the power reserve.
 Rolex timekeepers are powered by the perpetual rotor inside the watch, which provides the power to the mainspring with every wrist movement.
 Wrist wrist watches can be wound at the beginning of the day, following which your wrist motion charges their power reserves.
 A full charge of the timekeeper requires 800 wrist movements.
 To accelerate up the charge, do not jiggle the wrist watch.
 It won't work, and your model may be damaged as a result.
 Your wrist movement will not keep the power reserve up if you have an inactive lifestyle because you work on a computer all day.
 Since the watch has a low power reserve, it will not function at night.

 Prior going to bed, make sure your Rolex watch is wound.
 If your watch still doesn't work overnight after winding, there appears to be a problem with the wrist watch, and you need Rolex to fix it.
+You can find more information about Rolex stainless steel back water resistant price in this article.

 It's a bit confusing because Rolex uses the term 'service' to refer to both servicing and repairing timekeepers.
 The word 'repair' is hard to come by on the Rolex website.
 It's seem that Rolex SA does not like the words 'watch repair'.
 In contrast, there are several references to 'service'.